Skip to main content

 Encryption is not named as mandatory, but regulators expect it where appropriate.
 Sending sensitive personal data over plain email is increasingly hard to defend.

-Do PII Policies Explicitly Require Secure Email?
+Do PII policies Explicitly Require Secure Email?

 Many policies now include cyber-related conditions or reasonable-precaution clauses.
 Underwriters often expect secure communication as part of meeting those conditions.